Be Energy Efficient

 Go one step further and install renewable energy, like solar photovoltaic panels, on your buildings.
 The Devon Community Energy Partnership is a great source of advice and guidance.
 Friendly, local energy advisors can help you understand what’s right for your building.
 Or take a look at these advice leaflets from the Centre for Sustainable Energy.

-Find an installer in your local area here by selecting ‘Renewable Energy Services/Installations’ from the drop down list.
+Find an installer in your local area here by selecting ‘Renewable Energy Services/Installations’ from the drop down list from the Buy With Confidence service.